icosahedron/dataquest/README.md

 ## Deaths by Gun Analysis

-This [Jupyter notebook](dataquest1.ipynb) is a simple example using plain Python to accomplish some rudimentary data analysis.
+This [Jupyter notebook](https://github.com/icosahedron/dataquest/blob/master/Guided%20Project_%20Exploring%20Gun%20Deaths%20in%20the%20US/Basics.ipynb) is a simple example using plain Python to accomplish some rudimentary data analysis about frequency and method of gun deaths by race and intent.